ggez/ggez/docs/BuildingForEveryPlatform.md

 Greetings, one and all.
 Today we shall explore how to build and deploy a `ggez` game for every possible platform.
-For platforms like Linux and Mac it's pretty darn simple.
+For platforms like Linux it's pretty darn simple.
 For ones like Android it gets harder and you have to jump through hoops.
 The purpose of this is to document the hoops and give you a cookbook on the best jumping methods and trajectories.
 We will progress generally from the easiest to